mahimairaja/voiceai/README.md

 ---

-## 📘 Companion book — Voice Agents Handbook
+## 📘 Companion book: Voice Agents Handbook

 If you want this material in a tighter, opinionated, production-grade form, I wrote the **[Voice Agents Handbook](https://handbook.mahimai.ca)**: building production voice AI with LiveKit, plus appendices on choosing your stack and the LiveKit ecosystem beyond agents.
 Ships June 1, 2026 on Kindle.